 Are MIDI keyboards expensive?

-A lot of them don’t even have speakers.
 They are made with a purpose to be used with sound generators which a digital audio workstation usually has.
 So if you need the one that does both, check for digital keyboards with a MIDI input.
-Then you can both learn the piano and produce music.
+Then you can both learn the piano and produce music at the music studio.

 Do you need any particular features?